ParthShethji/Ton/README.md

-### There are five phases that the transaction goes through:
+## five phases that the transaction goes through:
 Storage phase is the phase when the blockchain charges the contract for all the rent that it owes for its existence.
 And the rent is computed as a price per bit per second.

 Credit phase is the phase when the coins attached to incoming message get credited to the contract.